kvnn/OnboardBot/README.md

 ### Optional
 1. Postgres database for permanent data storage.
 Create your database and add this to the .env file: `DATA_DB_CONNECTION="postgresql+asyncpg://{YOUR DB USER}:{YOUR DB PASSWORD}@{YOUR DB URL}:5432/{YOUR DB NAME}}"` .

-If you add this, responses will be saved to the db.
+TODO: If you add this, responses will be saved to the db.
 The data models in `models.py` will be stored as `jsonb` columns.
 The database schema can be found in `db_schema.sql` .
 For now you'll need to create the db schema yourself (copy / paste into something like PGAdmin in your database's public schema) Remember: if you don't have database experience, just ask a good bot for help.

 ### Server